Einhornyordle/RepoLeveling/README.md

 ![A picture of the Skill Menu](https://raw.githubusercontent.com/Einhornyordle/RepoLeveling/refs/heads/main/images/SkillMenu.png "This is how the Skill Menu looks in-game")
 This is how the Skill Menu looks in-game.

+## Documentation

+More detailed documentation can be found via the [GitHub Wiki](https://github.com/Einhornyordle/RepoLeveling/wiki).

 ## Support

 - For bug reports and feature requests, please use